SHIP Waiver Request

 The SHIP premium is billed to all eligible students' central DU Student Billing account, and then removed/credited if waiver is approved.
 If approved, waivers can take up to 5 business days to apply to your DU Student Billing account.

-• Make a Mistake?
+• Make a mistake?
+Or change your mind?